24 hours in SINGAPORE

 Is it still pouring so that you cannot continue by any chance with the sunny part itinerary?
 Never mind, your afternoon will be great just the same.

-You are going to see some fine art in some gorgeous buildings.
+You are going to see some fine art exhibited in stunning buildings.

-Walk back the Race Course Road to Little India station and get on bus No. 131 and get off at Manulife Ctr.
+Walk back the Race Course Road to Little India station.
+Get on bus No. 131 and get off at Manulife Ctr.

 Cupola over the cupola – at the Art Museum even the ancient-modern fusion building is artsy.